clsandoval/LPRnet-keras/README.md

 ![Architecture](docs/LPRnet.png)
 ## Looking forward
 1. Improve synthetic data generation.
 2. Make implementation compatible with google's coral TPU compiler.
-Currently only 50% of ops are mapped to TPU once compiled with google's edgetpu compiler.
+Currently only 32/52 ops are mapped to the TPU (no depthwise layers)
 3. Test training without synthetic data with annotated images of licence plates.